Akhlaque03/Bank-Marketing-Campaign-Response-Prediction/README.md

 * ROC-AUC
 * PR-AUC

-This comparison helped determine whether hyperparameter optimization provided a meaningful improvement over the original models.
+The final selection continued to use **ROC-AUC as the primary ranking metric**.

-The final model was selected based on overall classification performance, with **ROC-AUC** serving as the primary ranking metric.
+---

-##  Original vs Tuned Model Comparison
+## 🔄 Original vs. Tuned Model Comparison

-After hyperparameter optimization, the tuned models were compared with their original versions to evaluate the effect of parameter optimization on classification performance.
+The tuned models were compared with their original versions to evaluate the impact of hyperparameter optimization.

 ### Comparison Results